 Avoid the following plan design and program management pitfalls

 Taken collectively, sales compensation design and program management is one of the few company initiatives on which a company can collectively address revenue growth, cost management and risk mitigation.
 Treating it as an afterthought can materially impact a company’s financials and force executives to address large problems that more proactive oversight could have mitigated.
 Examine the following pitfalls the Alexander Group has observed through years of sales compensation consulting.

 Do any of the preceding pitfalls sound familiar?
 Are you interested in learning more how best-in-class sales compensation programs drive growth, manage costs and mitigate risk?
-Please visit the Alexander Group’s Program Management practice page, read our eBook on this subject or schedule an in-house briefing.
+Please visit the Alexander Group’s Program Management practice page or schedule an in-house briefing.